 Cut the QAP to a CRqAP filter !
 IMO

 I passed the qualification test for rating hubs (obtained a 92% score and received the $5 bonus), but when I returned to Mechanical Turk to actually rate hubs, the HIT states I am not qualified.
-I am posting a...
+I am posting a screenshot of the page.The qualification requires a score of "30" and I have a...